There are two popular approaches:

-In the crowded, competitive, noisy US technology markets, you’ll probably need several well-performing partners to gain some traction.
+In the crowded, competitive, noisy US technology markets, you’ll probably need several well-performing partners and a well thought out tactical marketing plan to gain some traction.
 The huge US market also tends to be divided into east coast, middle, west coast, and Canada.

-So, apart from reaching out into your markets, you need to choose partners who have a genuine need fort your product, not just those who’ll sign up to sell it.
+So, apart from reaching out into your markets using a software marketing agency, you need to choose partners who have a genuine need for your product, not just those who’ll sign up to sell it.
 For the former, your technology needs to fill a vital gap and strengthen their offering.
 That way, your product won’t be just another line item in their catalogue.

 You need to be tough when vetting potential partners, especially overseas, to find the ones of best fit.
 Having a series of questions to qualify those with the right experience, internal technical and sales expertise, and clients in verticals that match yours is a good start.
 It may take longer than you planned, but it’s important to resist the urge to make a needs-driven decision you’ll regret down the track.